Q:

 A:

-1. serine basic structure and properties
+1. serine basic structure and characteristics

+Serine is an alpha-amino acid whose structure consists of a central carbon atom linked to an amino group (-NH₂), a carboxyl group (-COOH), a hydrogen atom, and a side-chain hydroxyl group (-OH).
+From what I've seen, This structure makes serine both acidic and basic, exhibiting zwitterionic characteristics.
 The side chain hydroxyl (-OH) of serine is one of its unique characteristics.
-The oxygen atom of the hydroxyl group has a lone pair of electrons and is capable of binding to or releasing a hydrogen ion (H++), thereby exhibiting acidity or basicity.
-The pKa value of serine is about 13, which means that at a pH of 13, the proton of the hydroxyl group is more easily released, showing acidity.
+And The oxygen atom of the hydroxyl group has a lone pair of electrons and is capable of binding to or releasing a hydrogen ion (H++), thereby exhibiting acidity or basicity.
+Generally speaking The pKa value of serine is about 13, which means that at a pH of 13, the proton of the hydroxyl group is greater easily released, showing acidity.
+Based on my observations,

-2. serine in different pH environment behavior
+2. But serine in different pH ecological stability behavior

-In an acidic environment (pH <isoelectric point), the amino group of serine (-NH₂) loses a proton to form a positively charged amino ion (-NH₂), which appears basic.
-In an alkaline environment (pH> isoelectric point), the carboxyl group of serine (-COOH) will completely lose its proton to form a carboxylate ion (-COO), which shows acidity.
+7. Based on my observations, 4), the carboxyl group (-COOH) of serine will lose a proton to form a carboxylate ion (-COOLTON), which is negatively charged; The amino group (-NH₂) remains amphoteric, neither completely acidic nor completely alkaline.
+From what I've seen, At this time, serine as a whole showed weak acidity.
+In an acidic ecological stability (pH <isoelectric point), the amino group of serine (-NH₂) loses a proton to form a positively charged amino ion (-NH₂), which appears basic.
+And In an alkaline ecological stability (pH> isoelectric point), the carboxyl group of serine (-COOH) will completely lose its proton to form a carboxylate ion (-COO), which shows acidity.

-3. serine: zwitterionic properties and biological functions
+3. serine: zwitterionic characteristics and biological functions

 4. summary and prospect